 But commitment is the only way it will have a chance to work.

-As you learn to utilise the outlet of a mentor at your work, you will develop personally and professionally; becoming burden-free and
+As you learn to utilise the outlet of a mentor at your work, you will develop personally and professionally; becoming burden-free and capably equipped to move forward with renewed drive which will translate into increased productivity and the crucial work/life balance you deserve.

 Look deeper, see further.

-a range of roles, Allan Panthera has the proven experience and emotional intelligence to meet your mentoring needs.
+We’ve seen the power a business mentor can have on individuals, because we have one as well as providing that service!
+Through a range of roles, Allan Panthera has the proven experience and emotional intelligence to meet your mentoring needs.
 If you have any more questions about how business therapy can transform you personally and professionally, please don’t hesitate to get in touch.

 A few years ago I attended an auction with a wide range of goods on sale: art; signed sporting memorabilia; NASA astronaut items; rare whisky; laptops… the list went on.